 Gaining that dedication and passion derived from her honeybees, she won best in show for Extracted Honey at EAS 2019, President of CCBA, and one the creators of Mission Beelieve.
 Seizing every opportunity that she can, to get the word out about the benefits of beekeeping and how to support all pollinators; her love for education and outreach are infectious.
 In addition to community outreach events, you can find Monica giving one on one lessons with beekeepers and the interested public.
-She enjoys going around helping beekeepers, with issues they may be having at their own apiaries.
+In her personal time, she goes around helping beekeepers, with issues they may be having at their own apiaries.
 Colony health and education is her first priority!

-Mission Beelieve is the perfect venue for Monica to share her excitement about the opportunity’s beekeeping brings and another way to give back to her community.
+Mission Beelieve provides Monica a way to share her expertise about the opportunity’s beekeeping brings and another way to give back to her community.
 Sharing her knowledge and passion with Veterans and First Responders, she hopes to touch as many of these heroes as possible, giving them a renewed sense of purpose and community.

 Tristan Bannon is an avid beekeeper a part of Carroll County Beekeepers Association.
 He assists with most of the outreach and adamant about beekeeping.
-He took a year off to study organic Permaculture, out in Southern Oregon.
+He took some time to study organic Permaculture, out in Southern Oregon.
 There he got to be immersed into a community that formed a organic co-op, where everything is produced in the surrounding area.
-Being inspired by the people of Oregon, he would like to implement their ideas here within our community.
+Being inspired by the community of Oregon, he would like to apply their ideas here within our community.
 He has a great sense of ambition and envisions more than the full potential.
 In school he took a deep interest in psychology and the therapeutic aspects of it.
 With Mission Beelieve he hopes to immerse you far into beekeeping and discovering the therapeutic aspect of it.
 He hopes to inspire others to delve into the multitude of diverse avenues in beekeeping as well.
 Knowing how strong the military and first responders community is, Mission Beelieve can only further deepen those bonds and can only strengthen the community even more.